Helen Wright (actress)

 Helen Wright (born Helen Boyd) was an American character actress who appeared on the stage and screen during Hollywood's silent era.
 She spent most of her career under contract at Universal.

+Biography

+Wright came from St. Paul, Minnesota, and she attended a women's seminary in Chicago.
+She acted with the Otis Turner Universal Company and the Wang Company.